frontity/docs/docs/guides/setting-url-wordpress-source-data..md

 Most of the Frontity projects will use a custom domain for a self-hosted WordPress site ([wp.org](http://wp.org/)) like for example `https://test.frontity.org/`

-The recommended way for setting this URL is through the `state.source,url`
+The recommended way for setting this URL is through the `state.source.url`

 ```javascript
 // frontity.settings.js